-On March 17 last year, she urged the state government to use the report as a trigger to find ways to improve health services, discuss minimum standards and improve reporting processes.
+On March 17 last year, she urged the state government to use the report as a trigger to find ways to improve health services.
+And discuss minimum standards and improve reporting processes.

 A government spokeswoman said it had undertaken a “range of activities” in regards to the review but Ms Griffiths-Cook’s successor, Mary Burgess, said nothing had changed.

-“We are working closely with other organisations to improve the knowledge and capacity of health service providers that work with people with disability,” the government spokeswoman said.
+“We are working closely with other organisations to improve the knowledge and capacity of health service providers.
+Those that work with people with disability,” the government spokeswoman said.

-In the case of Mr Streader, the inquest did not blame the facility, Ms Norwood or co-owner Dr Nyst for his death but did highlight problems with staffing levels, record keeping and medications, which were improved after the death.
+In the case of Mr Streader, the inquest did not blame the facility, Ms Norwood or co-owner Dr Nyst for his death.
+But did highlight problems with staffing levels, record keeping and medications.
+These were improved after the death.
 Dr Nyst could not be reached for comment.

-In a strikingly similar scenario at another facility, a man with a history of choking, who’d been placed on a restricted diet, was left unattended and choked to death on a sausage.
+There have been numerous strikingly similar scenarios at other facilities.
+A man with a history of choking, who’d been placed on a restricted diet, was left unattended and choked to death on a sausage.

-In yet another disturbing incident, a man in his 60s on a soft-food diet who paramedics had been called to treat on several occasions was served a burger and chips for lunch.
-He died before the ambulance could arrive.
+In yet another disturbing incident, a man in his 60s on a soft-food diet, had been called to treat on several occasions.
+He was served a burger and chips for lunch.
+He died before the paramedics could arrive.

 Of the 73 reported deaths in care over that period, most of them died overnight, and 17 weren’t even found until the next morning.

-The report warned of “catastrophic outcomes” if changes weren’t made before the National Disability Insurance Scheme doubled the amount of people seeking disability care.
+The report warned of “catastrophic outcomes” if changes weren’t made.
+Furthermore, the National Disability Insurance Scheme reported double the amount of people seeking disability care.

-She said the report was “probably the most important thing this office has ever done” and echoed her predecessor’s warning a year on, saying nothing had changed.
+She said the report was “probably the most important thing this office has ever done”.
+She echoed her predecessor’s warning a year on, saying nothing had changed.